Run the Application on an Emulator

 Run the application on the emulator

-• Once the APK file is available, drag the APK file into the emulator window.
+• Drag the APK file you downloaded earlier into the emulator window.

 The application now installs on the emulator device.
 Click the IVI Template App icon to launch the application.